rrottmann/filewrangler/README.md

 pdf2text is part of poppler-utils package on Debian / CentOS

+Please note: The above examples seem complex and use a lot of shell scripting vodoo.
+However, in most cases you do not need to change the commands later and may use them as a blueprint.

 # Tipp: Works great on Windows!

 While I use this tool mainly on Linux / BSD, the script works within Cygwin on